zohaibzsm/Data-Science-and-Machine-Learning/README.md

-This repository is a place to share my code and notebooks for numerous **Data Science and Analytics** projects.
+This repository is a place to share my code and notebooks for numerous **Data Science, Analytics, and Machine Learning** projects/learnings.

 You may look at:
 --> [Sales Analysis](https://github.com/zohaibzsm/Data-Analysis/tree/main/Sales_Analysis)